Gambling in Thailand: Failed legalization efforts from 2024 to 2025

+On July 7, 2025, the bill was abandoned and will not be introduced.
+This therefor ended efforts to legalize casinos in Thailand.
+It is unclear if or when such efforts to legalize casinos may be revisited.
+Following the withdrawal of the bill, Las Vegas Sands reaffirmed its interest in the Thai market but stated that Thailand needed a clear framework if they were to legalize gambling.

 Forms of gambling

 Casinos

 Despite laws against gambling, illegal casinos are widespread in Thailand.
 The first large-scale gambling houses were established in Ayutthaya by the government in the late-17th century or early-18th century as a result of the steady growth of Chinese population.
 During the 19th century the number of gambling houses grew in tandem with the population of Chinese immigrants.
 To promote the settlement and taxation of the Chinese population in Thailand, the Thai government turned a blind eye to gambling among Chinese immigrants.
 As a result of this inadvertent endorsement, local Siamese were encouraged to gamble as well.
 After the gambling act was first passed in 1930 casinos were banned completely and gambling was prohibited in Thai society.